Any blog and tech site seems to have published an article about Microsoft Bing, the new Microsoft search engine that was formerly known as Kumo.

 No one except for Microsoft employees and probably a few partners have actually tested the search engine yet which makes it impossible to rate it properly.

-Microsoft surely has the work force and knowledge to create a search engine that could even the field and be a competitor of Google Search.
+Microsoft surely has the work force and knowledge to create a search engine that could even the field and be a competitor of Google Search, the dominating search engine of the Internet.

 Bing however seems to be different from what people expected when they first heard about the new search engine.
 A short presentation video that has been published today gives a glimpse of the interface and functionality of the search engine.